bobbingwide/oik-blocks/readme.txt

 Forked from oik-block which will now only implement opinions.

 == Changelog ==
+= 0.6.0 =
+* Changed: Add post_date, post_modified and author_name fields to the Fields block,[github bobbingwide oik-blocks issues 45]
+* Changed: Create a simpler blocklist when Show block link toggle is off and Show batch commands is On.,[github bobbingwide oik-blocks issues 27]
+* Tested: With WordPress 5.8-RC2 and WordPress Multi Site
+* Tested: With Gutenberg 11.0.0
+* Tested: With PHP 8.0
+* Tested: With PHPUnit 9

 = 0.5.0 =
 * Changed: Set styles for different sizes of dashicons in blockicon and blockinfo,[github bobbingwide oik-blocks issues 42]
 * Changed: Update libs to latest versions for PHP 8.0